imagekit-developer/imagekit-javascript/README.md

 ## Test Examples

-For a quick demonstration of the SDK features, refer to our test examples:
+For a quick demonstration of the SDK features, check the test suite:
-- URL Generation examples can be found in [basic](./test/url-generation/basic.js) and [overlay](./test/url-generation/overlay.js)
+- URL generation examples can be found in [basic](./test/url-generation/basic.js) and [overlay](./test/url-generation/overlay.js)
-- File Upload examples can be found in [test/upload.js](./test/upload.js)
+- File upload examples can be found in [test/upload.js](./test/upload.js)

 ## Changelog